 Use My Chocolate Sugar Cookies As the Base

 Thin mint cookies are essentially a crunchy mint and chocolate flavored cookie coated in chocolate.
-To make them at home, you’ll need a tasty, flat, and round chocolate sugar cookie to cover in chocolate.
+To make them at home, you need a flat and round chocolate sugar cookie to cover in chocolate.
 I love using my recipe for chocolate sugar cookies to make homemade thin mint cookies– just like classic sugar cookies, but with cocoa powder subbed in for some of the flour.
-This gives the cookies their rich chocolate flavor!
+This gives the cookies their rich chocolate flavor.

 To the chocolate sugar cookie dough, we add a scant 1/4 teaspoon of peppermint extract.
-Remember, that stuff is potent!
-A little goes a long way.
-It’s a simple, straightforward recipe, and since it is homemade– it doesn’t use any unnecessary or scary ingredients like high fructose corn syrup or artificial caramel color.
+Remember, that stuff is potent and a little goes a long way.

 How to Make Homemade Thin Mint Cookies

 - Divide the dough into 2 equal parts.
-Roll each portion out onto a piece of parchment to about 1/4-inch thickness.
+Using a rolling pin, roll each to about 1/4-inch thickness on a piece of parchment.
 Refrigerate the dough for at least 1 hour– chilling is mandatory.

 - Cut the cookie dough into circles.
 Use a 2-inch round cookie cutter.
 Re-roll the remaining dough and continue cutting until all is used.